bvalot/pyMLST/docs/source/development/make.rst

 ``answers``
 ^^^^^^^^^^^

-Perform a quick build of the documentation and open it in your browser.
+Performs a quick build of the documentation and open it in your browser.

 ``package``
 ^^^^^^^^^^^

-Build the package for publishing.
+Builds the package for publishing.

 .. _make-publish:

 ``publish``
 ^^^^^^^^^^^

-Publish the package to your repository.
+Publishes the package to your repository.

 ``build``
 ^^^^^^^^^

-Install the current project locally so that you may run the command-line application.
+Installs the current project locally so that you may run the command-line application.

 ``venv``
 ^^^^^^^^

-Create a virtual environment.
+Creates a virtual environment.

 ``install``
 ^^^^^^^^^^^

-Install (or update) project dependencies.
+Installs (or updates) project dependencies.

+``install_docs``
+^^^^^^^^^^^^^^^^

+Installs (or updates) documentation dependencies.

 ``licenses``
 ^^^^^^^^^^^^

-Generate a report of the projects dependencies and respective licenses.
+Generates a report of the projects dependencies and respective licenses.

 .. note::